 Happy Friday to you all!
 I hope you're looking forward to a little respite from the public market mayhem as much as I am.
 What a week.

 Though tied for second place "Twilio for documents," proposed by the pseudonymous VC Starter Kit, got a particularly strong response from readers, including from several high-profile venture capital partners.
-That is perhaps a sign that a big opportunity lurks.
-If you're working on any of these concepts, let me know.
-I will do my best to make a connection.
-Starting next week, we'll begin to host some exciting conversations of this sort in the community.
-If that sounds fun, I'd love for you to apply.
+Perhaps a sign that a big opportunity lurks.

 I'll be back in the swing of sharing my favorite product discoveries next week.
 For now, let's get to the ideas.